markcerqueira/markcerqueira.github.com/_posts/2016/2016-09-02-trails-of-cold-steel.md

 title: "Trails of Cold Steel"
 description: ""
 category:
-tags: [video games, jrpg, grandia]
+tags: [video games, jrpg, grandia, trails]
 ---

 I just wrapped up **Legends of Heroes: Trails of Cold Steel** on the Vita.
 It's a JRPG set in the Legends of Heroes world, focuses on a class of students at a military academy, and guides us through their field studies around the empire as they learn about brewing troubles.
 The game is like **Grandia** with a turn-based and position-based battle system; **Persona** with lots of focus on character development and relationship building; **Final Fantasy 7** with a materia-esque system for powering up your team; and **Xenoblade Chronicles** because it has a ridiculously amazing soundtrack.